manGoweb/mango-cli/README.md

 mango install [packages...]
 ```

+Maintain current dependencies in the `.mango` config file under the `dependencies` section.

 ### Project build

-Assuming a config file `.mango` is present in a current directory and contains:
+Assuming the config file `.mango` is present in a current directory and contains:

 ```js
 #!/usr/bin/env node